Faisal II: Plans for Greater Baghdad

 During his reign, Faisal initiated large-scale plans for the modernization of Greater Baghdad.
-The goal of this ambitious project was to improve and develop infrastructure and housing, provide essential public buildings, reform the building industries and train future Iraqi architects to not rely on Western help.
-The increase in the economy that subsequently enabled the plans for Greater Baghdad to be developed was due to negotiations with the British-controlled Iraq Petroleum Company in 1952 that achieved an equitable share of oil rights and a substantial increase in Iraq’s revenue.
+The goal of this ambitious project was to improve and develop infrastructure and housing, provide essential public buildings, reform the building industries, and train future Iraqi architects to not rely on Western help.
+The increase in the economy that subsequently enabled the plans for Greater Baghdad to be developed was due to negotiations with the British-controlled Iraq Petroleum Company in 1952 that achieved an equitable share of oil rights and a substantial increase in Iraq's revenue.
 Faisal also created the semiautonomous Development Board which consisted of six members including a foreign advisor with the goal of improving living conditions and construction.
 After various negotiations, the board received a percentage of the annual oil revenue and in 1955 it established a six-year plan with a larger budget, a quarter of which was assigned to public buildings.
 In an effort to secure the authority of King Faisal II and the Royal Family and to thwart possible tensions, funds needed to be invested in urban areas where it was feared the conflict would potentially appear.

-Many architects from around the world were invited, among them were Alvar Aalto, Walter Gropius, (who designed the faculty tower and gateway monument to Baghdad University) Le Corbusier and many more.
+Many architects from around the world were invited, among them Alvar Aalto, Walter Gropius (who designed the faculty tower and gateway monument to Baghdad University), and Le Corbusier.
 Commissions for public buildings followed and the first ones went to the German architect Werner March for the Iraq Museum and the English firm J. Brian Cooper to build the National Parliament and the Royal Palace.
-An architect competition was set up for the National Bank which Swiss architect William Dunkel won.
-Some of the buildings designed during the plan were built even decades later after Faisal's reign ended under Saddam Hussein such as the Baghdad Gymnasium which was designed by Le Corbusier.
-Frank Wright was also invited by Faisal to design much of Newer Baghdad, Wright seemed to not regard Iraq as an underdeveloped nation and wanted to preserve its character.
+An architect competition was held for the National Bank which Swiss architect William Dunkel won.
+Some of the buildings designed during this time were built decades later, under Saddam Hussein, such as the Baghdad Gymnasium which was designed by Le Corbusier.
+Frank Lloyd Wright was also invited by Faisal to design much of Newer Baghdad, but Wright seemed to not regard Iraq as an underdeveloped nation and wanted to preserve its character.
 Inspired by Harun al-Rashid and the Arabian Nights, Wright's plans seemed to echo old Abbasid architecture in Baghdad such as circular layout and are imbued in greenery to allude to the Garden of Eden.

 Despite the contribution to the development of the city, some have criticized Faisal's plans for Greater Baghdad and the many styles that he introduced to be a "Westernization" of Iraq.
-The plans also acquired international attention as a letter from the British Board of Trade demonstrates that was sent to a number of British architects.
+The plans also acquired international attention as a letter from the British Board of Trade that was sent to a number of British architects.
 Some of the criticism of the plans were used as justification during the 14 July Revolution.